 Mexico, Belize and Guatemala – meet these three amigos on this Central American adventure.

-Escape the Mexican heat in San Cristobal de las Casas.
-This old-world town is surrounded by ancient tribal villages that still have their traditional customs and roots.
+Escape the Mexican heat in the culturally-rich highlands of Chiapas.
+San Cristobal de las Casas has an old-world town vibe, surrounded by ancient tribal villages.

 You’ll be crossing the borders between three countries on this trip and, while it is usually straightforward, you may need to be patient.
 Make sure you’ve got your best car game ready if there are any delays!